Senate passes $1.7 trillion government funding bill to avert shutdown

 The expectation on Capitol Hill is that a shutdown will be avoided, but congressional leaders have little room for error with government funding set to expire at the end of the day Friday.
 Once the House passes the bill it will be sent to President Joe Biden to be signed into law.
 The final vote tally in the Senate was 68-29.

-In order to give enough time for the year-long bill to be formally processed and sent to Biden, the Senate will pass a week-long government funding bill by unanimous consent later Thursday, Senate Republican Whip John Thune told reporters.
+In order to give enough time for the yearlong bill to be formally processed and sent to Biden sometime next week, the Senate cleared a bill by voice vote Thursday afternoon to extend the government funding deadline by one week, to December 30.

 Senators had a breakthrough in negotiations Thursday morning after the giant government funding bill stalled for days over a GOP amendment regarding the Trump-era immigration policy, Title 42, that could have sunk the entire $1.7 trillion legislation in the Democratic-controlled House.